-Analysis On Financial Discussions
+Analysis of Financial Discussions

-Table 3 presents the breakdown of the parent's and family characteristics and parent's financial experience and the types of financial discussions that parents have with their children.
-Of the total sample of 504 parents, only a small percentage of 15.87% parents who have discussed both basic and advanced financial topics with their children.
+Table 3 presents the breakdown of parents' and family characteristics, parents' financial experience, and the types of financial discussions that parents have with their children.
+Of the total sample of 504 parents, only a small percentage, 15.87% parents, have discussed both basic and advanced financial topics with their children.
 The majority (55.16%) have at least discussed basic topics such as savings, spending within means and budgeting with their children.
 However, 28.97% of parents had not carried out any financial discussions with their children.
-Similar to financial experiential learning, it is found that age, income and parents' education have significant relationship with the types of financial discussions that parents conduct with their children.
+Similar to financial experiential learning, it is found that age, income and parents' education have significant relationships with the types of financial discussions that parents conduct with their children.
 There is no association between ethnicity and financial discussions.
-Generally, parents aged 40 years old and above make up approximately 80% of parents who have carried out both advanced and basic financial discussions with their children while those aged below 40 years old account for almost half of those who have not conducted any financial topical discussions with their children.
-Parents of the higher social economic status both in terms of income and education were found to have had advanced financial discussions with their children.
+Generally, parents aged 40 years old and above make up approximately 80% of parents who have carried out both advanced and basic financial discussions with their children, while those aged below 40 years old account for almost half of those who have not conducted any financial topical discussions with their children.
+Parents of higher socioeconomic status, both in terms of income and education, were found to have had advanced financial discussions with their children.

 There is a significant association between the eldest age and financial discussions.
-Parents with eldest child aged 12 years old and above are more likely to have had advanced financial discussion with their children while those whose eldest child are younger than 12 years old, many of them have not had any financial discussions with their children.
-Like financial experiential learning, frequency of parent child interaction does not have significant association with financial discussion.
+Parents with eldest children aged 12 years old and above are more likely to have had advanced financial discussions with their children, while for those whose eldest children are younger than 12 years old, many of them have not had any financial discussions with their children.
+Like financial experiential learning, the frequency of parent-child interaction does not have a significant association with financial discussion.

-In terms of parents' financial experience, only parents' experience with investment products was found to have association with financial discussions.
+In terms of parents' financial experience, only parents' experience with investment products was found to have an association with financial discussions.
 It is not surprising that parents who hold investment financial products are more likely to have had both basic and advanced financial discussion topics with their children.
 They account for 66.25% of those who have done so.
-On the other hand, it is interesting to note that parents who exhibited money taboo were found to be more likely to have discussed basic and advanced financial topics with their children than not having discussed any financial topics with their children.
+On the other hand, it is interesting to note that parents who exhibited money taboos were found to be more likely to have discussed basic and advanced financial topics with their children than not having discussed any financial topics with their children.